JvJev/tietovery/readme.txt

 3. Register and login feature.
 4. get and post data to mongo database via api.

+    Note: I created this application from my previous code.
+This was faster apprach because I had very limited.
+You will see in commits that I have deleted unused code.
+Here is link to original project if you are interested: https://github.com/JvJev/eshop_react_node .

 Here are steps how to use application: